Undergraduate Research Conference Series

-The OUR has partnered with USF Library Digital Media Commons (DMC) to expand the Colloquium Preparatory Workshop series.
-In addition to the OUR Abstract, Poster, and Oral Workshops, the DMC will offer three workshop topics, each designed to help you develop alternative approaches to poster or oral presentation design.
-See below for the full list of workshop topics and to register.
+The OUR has partnered with USF Library Digital Media Commons (DMC) to expand the UR Conference preparatory series.
+In addition to the OUR Abstract, Poster, and Oral seminars, the DMC will offer three additional topics, each designed to help you develop alternative approaches to poster or oral presentation design.
+See the full schedule below.

-Preparation workshops are scheduled each spring prior to the Undergraduate Research and Arts Colloquium.
-Workshop topics are listed below:
+Preparation seminars are scheduled each spring prior to the Undergraduate Research Conference.
+Topics are listed below:

 Students will be given advice on the “best practices” for developing an abstract for presentation at a research conference.
 Topics include: What reviewers are looking for, how to develop a concise hypothesis/goal, composing the different sections on the abstract, the most effective way to state the conclusions, how to work with results that are not yet complete, and a discussion of authorship.
-This workshop is designed for students in all years of study who desire to improve the effectiveness of their writing, and is strongly recommended for students preparing an application for the Undergraduate Research and Arts Colloquium.
+This seminar is designed for students in all years of study who desire to improve the effectiveness of their writing, and is strongly recommended for students who intend to participate in the UR Conference.

-Topics include: What to Expect on Colloquium Day, Poster “Basics”, Formatting Tips, and best practices for interacting with facilitators.
+Topics include: What to expect the day of the conference day, poster “Basics”, formatting tips, and best practices for interacting with facilitators.
 Attendees are encouraged to bring “draft” posters to the session to receive feedback and get help crafting their presentations.

 Crafting an Oral Presentation

-Topics include: What to Expect on Colloquium Day, Presentation “Basics” and Formatting Tips.
+Topics include: What to expect the day of the conference, presentation “Basics” and formatting tips.
 Attendees are encouraged to bring “draft” presentations to the session to receive feedback and get help crafting their presentations.

 Visually Designing Your Research: Creating a Research Poster with Adobe InDesign

-The Undergraduate of Research and Arts Colloquium is a signature event in which students present their current research to the USF community.
+The Undergraduate Research Conference is a signature event in which students present their current research to the USF community.
 The Office of Undergraduate Research and the Digital Media Commons have come together to assist students with their poster, by showing them how to utilize Adobe InDesign to creatively and efficiently design their research poster.

 - Understand basic design principles like color and symmetry